ucsd-fcrl/rv-rmwct-study/README.md

 We compute regional myocardial work as the area of the RV pressure-regional strain loop with the function ./scripts/calculateMWCT.m.

 First, the RV pressure waveform is simplified to inlcude only the pressure values acquired at times closest to the CT timing data.
-This simplification allows the pressure and RSCT data to be aligned in time.
-Then, MWCT is computed as the integral of the RSCT and simplified pressure data.
+This simplification allows the pressure and RS<sub>CT</sub> data to be aligned in time.
+Then, MW<sub>CT</sub> is computed as the integral of the RS<sub>CT</sub> and simplified pressure data.

-Note: A MWCT dataset is provided in this repo.
-Calculating MWCT yourself will overwrite the provided MWCT data.
+Note: A MW<sub>CT</sub> dataset is provided in this repo.
+Calculating MW<sub>CT</sub> yourself will overwrite the provided MW<sub>CT</sub> data.

 ### Analyzing RV performance based on work and strain
 RV performance is categorized in ./scripts/MWCT_RVperformance_analysis.m.
 Regional RV performance is organzied into 4 different categories with the function ./scripts/categorizeMWCT.m.
 The categories are based on regional work and strain values.
 Please see the Methods section of the paper for details on each category.